IINEP7UNEII/trek/README.md

 ## Target Audience
 Trek is designed for anyone seeking to discover and connect with like-minded individuals in their immediate environment, from students and travelers to local residents and outdoor enthusiasts.

+However, we do have a specific client as well: one of our group members' cousin was discussing how he's having difficulty making like-minded friends in university.
+This discussion with him was the inspiration for this project, and he is, thus, our specific client.

 ## Project Scope
 The scope of Trek extends to a fully interactive web application featuring user authentication, location verification, real-time content sharing, and robust user profiles that foster connections based on shared content preferences.